ptvan/ptvan.github.io/_posts/2026-01-18-statistical-literacy.md

 title: Statistical literacy
 ---

 Whether we like it or not, we encounter a lot of claims during the course of everyday life.
-These claims range from the relatively trivial ("the best comedy series on television right now !") to the deeply significant with wide-ranging impacts ("drug X is better for this disease than drug Y").
+These claims range from the trivial ("this is the best comedy series on television right now !") to the deeply significant with wide-ranging impacts ("drug X is better for this disease than drug Y").
 Though my work often exposes me to the latter, I think everyone can benefit from statistical literacy: what these claims mean, how they are backed up by evidence, and being able to identify problems with them.

 ### Extraordinary claims require extraordinary evidence